 18-20 Apr Mallory Court with Concours and Spring Lunch

-This is unfortunately looking less likely to take place as early as April, given the new strain of the virus.
+This is unfortunately looking less likely to take place as early as April, given the new strain of the virus and uncertainties about the timing of vaccinations and their effectiveness.
 However, the hotel is still in business.
 It was agreed that Brian and Ken would review this in a month’s time and report at the next meeting in March.: Brian Fidler & Ken Forbes

 6th-11th May IGS Tour, Derbyshire John Redmill

-John Redmill reported that the IG Committee was meeting this weekend, but this tour looked very unlikely to take place in May, as it involved visiting houses indoors, not to mention travelling in cars.
+John Redmill reported that the IG Committee was meeting this weekend, but this tour looked very unlikely to take place in May, as it involved visiting houses indoors, not to mention travelling with others from the IGS in members’ cars.
 The IGS would hold discussions with the hotels about postponement and a revised date and report back: John Redmill

 11-13 May Lancaster Experience &BBMF John Snook